NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

-archive contains comprehensive internal comments describing its contents, source(s) of the data, applicability of the data, etc. This means that all kernels intended for the archive -- binary and text ones, those that should be archived ``as is'' and those that were created by merging or sub-setting other files -- should be checked to verify that they contain adequate comments and, if not, augmented with such comments.
+archive contains comprehensive internal comments describing its contents, source(s) of the data, applicability of the data, etc. This means that all kernels intended for the archive -- binary and text ones, those that should be archived "as is" and those that were created by merging or sub-setting other files -- should be checked to verify that they contain adequate comments and, if not, augmented with such comments.

 Kernels included in the archive must contain comprehensive internal comments that describe:

    * contents of the file